 In 2009 I relocated to Austin, TX where I continued recording with Atomic Brother and am getting more involved with long distance, remote recording while working with Freedom, and ambient, world music artist based in Colorado.
 With Freedom I recorded bass on several tracks on the albums Age of Aether and Angels and Monkeys.

 In 2013 I launched my solo project called Afflicted By Design.
 As its main producer, singer, songwriter, and instrumentalist, I am the only official member of Afflicted By Design.
 On May 14, 2013, Afflicted By Design released its first Ep, entitled #nameless with performances by several former bandmates and friends from the New York City, NY and Austin, TX Industrial and Metal scenes.
 On November 4, 2014, Afflicted By Design made its second release, a single called “I Believe In Halloween.”
-With Afflicted By Design I am planning to release another single in 2014 followed by another single and an Ep in 2015.
+With Afflicted By Design I am continuing to release new music while working freelance in Austin playing bass and programming synths and drums.